jeffhowarth/eeprimer/src/rudiments/additive_color.md

 ## Temporal scale and change

-You can also use the app to think a little about how the temporal scale of the change image and may influences the kinds of change that you can see.
+You can also use the app to think a little about how the temporal scale of the change image may influence the kinds of change that you can see.

 <center>